olgeorge/mylicense-in-gov/README.md

 - `stage` is only prod (right now)
 - `<secrets-password>` is the password for `secrets.<stage>.yml.encrypted` file
 - `aws-profile` is optional, specify it if you are not using default AWS profile

-## Testing

-The simplest test to check if Lambda is running, run `./test.sh <stage>`.
-For a more in-depth testing use Postman to test all existing APIs.